 College to Careers

 Advanced manufacturing at Daley College includes two program areas: Computerized Numerical Control (CNC) Machining and Factory Automation, both of which require substantial mathematics aptitude to direct and maintain computer-guided heavy machinery.
-Students completing certifications in these areas can earn between $10 and 23 per hour to start, and students completing associate of science degrees in manufacturing can up to $32 per hour.
-The certificate programs will be designed to empower students to advance into associate’s degrees and on to bachelors.
+Students completing certificates in these areas can earn up to $23 per hour to start, and students completing associate of science degrees in manufacturing can earn up to $32 per hour.
+The certificate programs are designed to empower students to easily advance to associate degrees and bachelor's degrees.

 Daley College students have access to a host of resources to support them on their path to success including:

-Additionally, Daley College offers a host of clubs, athletics, and organizations that add fulfillment to students' educational journey.
+Additionally, Daley College offers a variety of clubs, organizations, and athletic teams to add some fun for students.

 The majority of full-time students are recent high school graduates; however, many adults also attend classes.
 The average student age is 28 years old.
 Classes consist of roughly 25 students.

-Daley College is an urban campus located on Chicago’s Southwest community.
+Daley College is an urban campus located in Chicago’s Southwest community.
 The campus is accessible via public transportation:

 • CTA Bus lines: Pulaski Road (north/south) and 76th street (east/west) buses.